caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Variables declared inside a method are *local variables*.
 They are private to the method, cannot be accessed outside the method and cannot retain their value between invocations&mdash;there is no direct equivalent in C# to a C static local variable.
 By convention local variable names begin with a lower-case letter.

 Within a method, the special keyword `this` is a reference to the current instance of the class.
-This can be used to distinguish within a method or constructor to distinguish between class fields and local variables or method parameters which have the same names: if `thing` is the name of both a class field or property and a method parameter or local variable, then unqualified `thing` is the local variable and `this.thing` is the class field.
+This can be used to distinguish within a method or constructor to distinguish between class members, and local variables or method parameters, which have the same names: if `thing` is the name of both a class field or property and a method parameter or local variable, then unqualified `thing` is the local variable and `this.thing` is the class member.

 Methods are called using the `.` operator.
 In method calls, the parameters are enclosed in brackets.
-One common idiomatic C# style is "fluent code", in which a method or methods all return either `this`, or an object representing some form of transformation of `this`.
+One common idiomatic C# style is "fluent code", in which methods return either `this`, or an object representing some form of transformation of `this`.
 This enables you to chain a sequence of method calls together in a single statement, without declaring variables to store intermediate results.
 This style of programming is often used in LINQ code, explained below under "Iteration".

 Control is allowed to drop out of the end of a `void` method, or you can return from an earlier place in the method body with a `return;` statement.
-However, methods with other return types must return with a `return` statement that includes an expression to provide the return value.
-If you create a method that has a return type, and a possible code path through the method that does not return a value, you will get a compile-time error.
+However, block methods with other return types in general must return with a `return` statement that includes an expression to provide the return value.
+If you create a method that has a return type, and a possible code path through to the end of the method that does not return a value, you will get a compile-time error.
+The method doesn't have to end with a `return` statement if the compiler can detect that the end of the method body is unreachable.

 Like a constructor, the parameter list of a named method can contain any reasonable number of parameters, but must specify the type of each.